Derivative in calculus: Definition, Rules, and how to calculate it by using the chain rule?

 Summary

 In this article, we’ve learned about the definition, working, and rules of differentiation along with examples.
-Now you can solve any problem of differential just by learning the basics of this post.
+Now you can solve any problem of differential equations just by learning the basics of this post.